scyllagroup/Web-Framework/foundation/for-designers/breakpoints.md

 *   Target a breakpoint to change the size of a column.
 *   Show or hide content based on the breakpoint we are in.
+*   Change the behavior of elements in the DOM between breakpoints

 TBD.